It has been another amazing year for Drama across the entire Two Counties Trust.

 Where possible all appointments should be made out of school hours but in the event of this not being possible, students should attend school before and after the appointment.
 Please telephone school to advise of the time you need to collect your child.
 Students are to be collected from the top gate, Derby Road entrance.
 Please buzz to speak to reception who can organise your child being handed over to you.
 Where possible please email attendance@swanwickhall.ttct.co.uk with a copy of the appointment card/letter.

 Families must obtain permission from the Headteacher to take their child out of college during term time.
-This should be done by completing a Request for Absence Form
+This should be done by completing a Request for Absence Form.

 Request For Absence